insolar/insolar/docs/source/connect-or-setup.rst

 Join or set up the Insolar network:

 * :ref:`Connect to TestNet 1.1 <connecting_to_testnet>`.
 Participation in this network is permissioned, with participants invited by the Insolar Core Development Team based on their ability to fulfill the respective SLA.
 * :ref:`Set up a network <setting_up_devnet>` locally for development and test purposes.
-The local setup is done on one computer with no particular system requirements, and the 'network nodes' are simply services listening to different ports.
+The local setup is done on one computer with no particular system requirements, and the 'network nodes' are simply services listening on different ports.

 .. _connecting_to_testnet: